Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Creating a custom socket (delete after).md

 - Can I create a basic RAW version and COOKED version, and implement the custom sockets over them?
 - Can I create a version that can already tip to a RAW version and COOKED version based on a flag defined at creation time?
 - How does a reader thread know which socket should receive the receipt?
+- Linking operation must contemplate that the higher level socket may also want to verify the request before accepting the link.
+Another callback it is.

 # Set custom socket options